 I have found the Mindset Tools so useful when I don’t have a tool or when I’m assigned to a domain that I’m not so familiar with.
 Those days I usually get worried but these days I just get into my Mindset Toolkit and I’m set to go.
 The classical Mindset Tools(the Mindset Tools listed in my presentation) could be a starting point for a tester but my goal is that testers, programmers and team leads will be able to come up with their own Mindset Tools based on the technology that they work with.

 Often time when I’m assigned to a domain I’m not familiar with, most useful for me has always been the User Mindset tool and the curiosity Mindset tool.
 Thinking about the user and how they might use the product or how they interact with the product is always a good starting point.
-Using the 7w + 1h tweaking technique always provoke my thoughts on what to test.
+Using the 7w + 1h tweaking technique always provokes my thoughts on what to test.

 One occasion I always remember was when I was assigned to test a language pack containing 15 different languages on a device and there was very shallow requirement available and little information because this feature was added late in the Project.
 I didn’t know what to test but luckily I already invented the 7W + 1h technique in my Curiosity Mindset Tool Kit so I basically applied this asking: What will the languages be used for?
 What happens if the users change from one language to the other?
 Why would the users change the language?
 When they change from one language to the other what do they expect?what do they expect?
-What if there’s an upgrade from an older version to a new firmware and vice versa?
+What if there’s an upgrade from an older version to new firmware and vice versa?
 What kind of platforms are the languages running on?
 Where will the different languages be used?
 What’s the culture of the people?
 How will they use the languages: which of the 5 senses interacts with the language and what happens when the senses interact with the languages?
 You won’t believe how many bugs I found!

 Hence with the Mindset Tools, the limitation of tools should not completely block us, there’s still a way a tester can be able to interact with the software and test.